Skip to main content Skip to search Skip to main navigation

 The Complexity of Upwind Sailing in Strong Winds

 Upwind sailing in strong winds requires executing each movement precisely.
-This is particularly challenging because our local lakes often have lighter winds, especially in summer.
+This is particularly challenging because our local lakes often experience lighter winds, especially in summer.
 Lighter winds allow for more margin of error, as minor mistakes in control often go unnoticed.
 However, as the wind picks up, imprecise actions become magnified, exposing any weaknesses in technique.
-Consider maneuvers like turning, gybing, or even easing down from upwind or a close reach; these actions all demand more precision in strong winds.
+Consider maneuvers like turning, gybing, or even bearing away from upwind or from a close reach; these actions all demand more precision in strong winds.

 What to Pay Attention to When Sailing Upwind